Moving Average Inc.

 The most concrete examples in the room were AI tools built to manage AI's own output.

-A software-agency lead described a Ruby gem her team built called Wally — named after the Pixar garbage collector.
+A software agency lead described a Ruby gem her team built, called Wall-E — named after the Pixar garbage collector.
 It runs a weekly audit on each codebase, pairs deterministic linters like RuboCop with an LLM triage step, and opens a PR when a refactor or removal is worthwhile.
 It's all agentic — one agent scans the code and finds opportunities to refactor or remove; another decides whether the finding is worth fixing; a third takes the task and opens the PR.

 Another founder runs a code-review bot named Auto.
 Auto is a Git user.
 He's a required reviewer on every pull request.
-A virtual machine pings GitHub every fifteen minutes, picks up any reviews assigned to him, runs the code-reviewer skill in a Claude Code session, and posts the result back.
+A virtual machine pings GitHub every fifteen minutes, picks up any reviews assigned to it, runs the code-reviewer skill in a Claude Code session, and posts the result back.
 By the time a human sees the PR, the bot has already been through it — either the developer fixed the flagged issues or modified the reviewer skill itself, with a justification, to teach it.
-The founder's read on the result: their code quality has gotten a lot better, because they invested a lot of time in that defensive AI approach.
+The founder has seen impressive results: their code quality has improved significantly because they invested substantial time in that defensive AI approach.

-He calls it the fight-fire-with-fire approach, and the principle is sharp: AI generates code at volume, and one of its known failure modes is duplicate code — writing brand-new functions for things that already exist in the codebase.
+He calls it the fight-fire-with-fire approach: AI generates code at volume, and a large search area can hide many kinds of mistakes.
+For instance, one of its known failure modes is duplicate code — writing brand-new functions for things that already exist in the codebase.
 Claude Code can search for prior implementations, but there's a limit, and the context window can't hold an entire repo.
-The answer isn't a smarter generator.
-It's an equally serious investment in AI code review.
-The deterministic linter handles patterns it knows; the LLM handles judgment; they argue, then roll up to a final report.
+The solution is an equally serious investment in AI code review.
+The deterministic linter handles patterns it knows; the LLM and the human handle judgment.

 Two-AI consensus catches more than either alone.
 The pattern generalizes: AI generates dashboards, skills, emails.
-Each output stream needs a counterpart that audits or dedupes it.
+Each output stream needs a counterpart to audit or deduplicate it.
 If you only build the generation side, the slop accumulates faster than you can clean it — which is exactly why quality engineering is having a renaissance.

 Skills All the Way Down

-A real-estate-software founder described his team's pipeline: ingest sales-call transcripts, extract voice-of-customer phrases tied to specific pain points, generate landing pages tuned to those phrases, then push the pages and matching long-tail keywords into Google and Meta ads.
-Every step in that pipeline is its own skill.
+A real-estate software founder described his team's pipeline: ingest years of sales call transcripts, extract voice-of-customer phrases tied to specific pain points, generate landing pages tuned to those phrases, then push the pages and matching long-tail keywords into Google and Meta ads.
+Every step in that pipeline is its own Claude skill.
 "Skills all the way down."
-Standardized on Claude.
-Meta's MCP made the ad-publishing step easy; Google has more friction.

 Skills change the cost structure of AI work.
 Prompts are one-shot; skills persist.
-You build them once, refine them as you use them, version them in Git, share them across the team.
-Another founder's infrastructure was just-enough: a virtual machine logged into Claude Code, a cron job that invokes a skill on a schedule, Slack hooks that trigger skills on demand.
+You build them once, refine them as you use them, version them in Git, and share them across the team.
+Another founder's infrastructure was just enough: a virtual machine logged into Claude Code, a cron job that invokes a skill on a schedule, and Slack hooks that trigger skills on demand.
 No "agent platform" required.
 The skill is the agent.
 (More on the skill-as-workflow shift.)

 But skill management has its own failure mode.
 The same founder's developers were building duplicate skills — both proud of their version, neither willing to use the other's.
 He called it the IKEA effect: built it myself, love it so much, won't switch.
-He had to enforce one canonical version per process and tell the engineers to "duke it out" before either skill went into the shared repo.
+He had to enforce a single canonical version per process and tell the engineers to "duke it out" before either skill was added to the shared repo.
 Submodules — which some engineers have learned to avoid in their development life — turned out to handle the canonical-skill problem cleanly.
 Claude can manage submodule reconciliation just fine.

 The thing to notice: you can't manage AI skill drift the way you manage code drift.
 A skill is just a markdown file.
 Anyone can write one.
 Nobody owns the question of which skill is the skill.
 If you don't appoint a curator, you'll wake up with sixteen versions of the same dashboard generator and team members emailing each other their personal favorites.